 Every parent wants to know two things when they have a child or loved one just getting clean or into recovery for the first time.
-They want to know, “What could I have done different?” and the next most asked question is, “Where do I go next to help prevent this from happening again?”
+They want to know, “What could I have done differently?” and the next most asked question is, “Where do I go next to help prevent this from happening again?”
 It's important to know the issues surrounding key aspects of early recovery as you may have someone you love just now getting clean for the first time and not know where to go.

 Below is a list of safety precautions one may implement in early recovery for their loved one to help guide the situations surrounding going back to addiction or relapsing.
 None of us want that to happen to someone we love, but we might be stuck in this very situation and not know where to go.
-With this comprehensive list of precautions to take in early recovery you can now easily set guidelines, rules, and stipulations that both the loved one and lover(s) can be held accountable for in guiding them to a new found wonderful path of recovery.
+With this comprehensive list of precautions to take in early recovery, you can now easily set guidelines, rules, and stipulations that both the loved one and lover(s) can be held accountable for in guiding them to a new found wonderful path of recovery.
 With this list it will make it easier to understand the dangers surrounding things like money, responsibilities, and making relapse completely inaccessible to the addict, to the very best of your ability.

 How do I know these tips will work?
-Well, this is almost word for word the conversation that my parents and I had when I first decided to come home from rehab after a year long stint with heroin and a previous than that, year long stint with opiate pills like Vicodin and Oxycontin along with benzodiazapem and muscle relaxant abuse.
+Well, this is almost word for word the conversation that my parents and I had when I first decided to come home from rehab after a year-long stint with heroin and a previous than that, a year-long stint with opiate pills like Vicodin and Oxycontin along with benzodiazapem and muscle relaxant abuse.
 Not to mention I was a chronic alcoholic I'd always been spending my money illegally in all of these aspects, considering I got clean by the time I was twenty years of age.
 This list is one of the key factors into how I kept my triggers and opportunities extremely low for relapse.
-With this list of precautions to take in early recovery I could guide myself in reteaching myself the rights and wrongs, the social contract we all live and abide by, and the social norms that were considered to be good instead of my deviant life I was living.
+With this list of precautions to take in early recovery, I could guide myself in reteaching myself the rights and wrongs, the social contract we all live and abide by, and the social norms that were considered to be good instead of my deviant life I was living.
 This was a pivotal turning point in my recovery and I have one thing to say to the people that implanted it.

 1. Give Access to Your Money to Someone Trusted- In the first thirty or ninety days or even my first six months I always had a rule: “No Cash.”
 This meant that I wouldn’t carry any cash on me or have any credit or debit cards that could act as cash for me.
 If I was going somewhere I knew I would take the specific amounted needed to get the job done, say filling up the gas tank.
 The reason being for all of this precaution was my urge to splurge.
 I always wanted to find some new fixation to spend my money on, and it always ended up being something so negative or not appropriate for a clean and healthy lifestyle.
 If my urge to splurge wasn’t fixated on something negative that you could buy at any convenient shop, I might go to the extreme.
 If there was nothing to satisfy my urge to splurge with any legal means—although still feeding my reward center in my brain—I would tell myself: “Well you have the money, it’s here and it’s now or never.”
 My thinking mind would always say to itself that if you have the money and it’s not gone when you get home, and you really don’t want what you intended, why not get some dope?
 This was a constant battle because in early recovery I always wanted dope more than I wanted something of material possession from say a “JC Penny” or gas from a “Speedway.”
 This is just something my brain was so accustomed to spending my own money on.
 It is safer to be on no money and have the urge not there at all than it is to have “Extra spending cash.”
 Then, if I didn’t come home with all the money spent that was given to me my parents would ask, “Where did the money really go?
 Show me proof?”
 And this brings me to my next point: “Receipts.”